 This metal clothes drying rack has 10 wire rods across the top to dry wet laundry.
 There are no tiers to this rack, so you won’t be able to stagger items like you would be able to with an accordion-style foldable drying rack.
-And some users were a little disappointed in the amount of laundry they were able to fit on the rack.
+And some users were a little disappointed in the amount of laundry they were able to hang on the rack.
 However, the X-Frame Drying Rack features 30 linear feet of drying space, and it still folds for storage.

 The folding mechanism is similar to an ironing board, so it’s not as slim as other folding drying racks — but it doesn’t have to stay in the upright position either.
 Users don’t commonly complain about rust with this drying rack, and it seems to be sturdy and durable.
 For a budget drying rack, the Honey Can Do X-Frame Metal Folding Drying Rack is affordable and sufficient for basic clothes-drying needs.